Dcollectors/JLeaks/README.md

-key variable location   | the location of key variable (e.g., "src/main/java/org/sql2o/Query.java:413") key variable attribute  | the attribute of key variable (options: **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`**) defect file hash        | hash value of the defect file fix file hash           | hash value of the fix file defect file url         | url to download the defect file fix file url            | url to download the fix file
+key variable location   | the location of key variable (e.g., "src/main/java/org/sql2o/Query.java:413") key variable attribute  | the attribute of key variable (options: **`anonymous variable`**, **`local variable`**, **`parameter`**, **`class variable`**, and **`instance variable`**) defect file hash        | hash value of the defect file fix file hash           | hash value of the fixed file defect file url         | url to download the defect file fix file url            | url to download the fixed file

 The root causes are displayed in the table below.
 Causes  |  Description